Penicillin G Benzathine

 Positive Coombs' [direct], false-positive urinary and/or serum proteins; false-positive or negative urinary glucose using Clinitest®

-Cardiovascular: Cardiac arrest, cerebral vascular accident, cyanosis, gangrene, hypotension, pallor, palpitations, syncope, tachycardia, vasodilation, vasospasm, vasovagal reaction
+Cardiovascular: Cerebrovascular accident, hypersensitivity angiitis, hypotension, palpitations, pulmonary embolism, syncope, tachycardia, vasodilation, vasospasm, vasodepressor syncope

-Central nervous system: Anxiety, coma, confusion, dizziness, euphoria, fatigue, headache, nervousness, pain, seizure, somnolence
+Central nervous system: Anxiety, coma, confusion, dizziness, drowsiness, euphoria, fatigue, headache, localized warm feeling, nervousness, neurologic abnormality (neurogenic bladder), numbness of extremities, pain, seizure, transverse myelitis

 Concerns related to adverse effects: